 In this article, we’ll discuss how to use Distributed File System replication to sync folders and files across several Windows servers for organizational collaboration.
 We’ll show you how to configure DFSR and how to test replication to ensure your files are syncing properly.
 We’ll also discuss our own file replication solution for Microsoft DFS, Resilio Connect.

-Resilio Connect is a DFSR alternative that uses highly reliable P2P (peer-to-peer) replication topology and WAN optimization technology to provide fast synchronization (20+ Gbps per server) over any network (including high-latency, lossy networks in remote locations).
+Resilio Platform is a DFSR alternative that uses highly reliable P2P (peer-to-peer) replication topology and WAN optimization technology to provide fast synchronization (20+ Gbps per server) over any network (including high-latency, lossy networks in remote locations).
 It’s cross-platform, multi-cloud, and — unlike DFSR — works well in hybrid-cloud scenarios.
 It’s an agent-based replication solution that’s much easier to set up than DFSR — and vastly more reliable.

 Our DFSR replacement customers just love how reliable it is.
 They love how they can “set it and forget it” and how replication always “just works”.